awsdocs/amazon-elasticache-docs/doc_source/redis/stopping-self-service-updates.md

 When the **Stopping** workflow is complete, the nodes that have a **Stopping** status change to a **Stopped** status\.
 Depending on the workflow of the update, some clusters won't have any nodes updated\.
 Other clusters might include some nodes that are updated and others that still have an **update available** status\.

 You can return later to finish the update process as your business flows permit\.
 In this case, choose the applicable clusters that you want to complete updates on, and then choose **Apply Now**\.
-For more information, see [Using the Redis Console](applying-updates.md#applying-updates-console-redis-console)\.
+For more information, see [Applying the Service Updates Using the Console for Redis](applying-updates.md#applying-updates-console-redis-console)\.

-## Using the Console<a name="stopping-updates-console-redis"></a>
+## Stopping the Service Updates Using the Console<a name="stopping-updates-console-redis"></a>

 You can interrupt a service update using the Redis console\.
 The following demonstrates how to do this:
 + After a service update has progressed on a selected Redis cluster, the ElastiCache console displays the **View/Stop Update** tab at the top of the Redis dashboard\.